-Under State of lowa and local laws, simple possession is a serious misdemeanor and criminal penalties may include up to a year imprisonment and/or a fine of up to \$1.875.
+Under State of Iowa and Iocal laws, simple possession is a serious misdemeanor and criminal penalties may include up to a year imprisonment and/or a fine of up to \$1,875.

 While Marijuana has become legal in some states, it remains illegal to manufacture, possess, consume, or distribute this substance in the state of lowa.